 - 1 point per $1 on everything else

-The annual fee is $0.
-The Brex Card for Startups is only available to companies that have at least $100,000 in a corporate bank account as well as a U.S. employer identification number.
+The annual fee is $0, but the Brex Card for Startups is only available to companies that have at least $50,000 in a corporate bank account (plus other account stipulations) and a U.S. employer identification number.

 Unlike other business credit cards, the Brex Card for Startups doesn’t require a personal guarantee from the owner.
 So if your company goes out of business, you won’t be responsible for repaying the money out of your own pocket.
 It also means the Brex Card for Startups won’t show up on your personal credit reports or affect your personal credit scores, like some other business rewards cards might.

 Read more in our review of the Brex Card for Startups.